-Based on the decision of the abolished Biosafety Board, ingredients such as enzymes, food additives, and food processing aids that are derived from microorganisms do not require GE labelling nor tracing due to being GE-microorganism derived.
-These ingredients are labelled according to the Law no 5996 on Veterinary Services, Phytosanitary, Food, and Feed enforced by MinAF to ensure food and feed safety and inform consumers about ingredients of foods.
+Based on the decision of the abolished Biosafety Board, ingredients such as enzymes, food additives, and food processing aids that are derived from microorganisms do not require GE labelling nor tracing due to being GE microorganism-derived.
+These ingredients are labelled according to the Law No. 5996 on Veterinary Services, Phytosanitary, Food, and Feed that is enforced by MinAF to ensure food and feed safety and inform consumers about ingredients of foods.

-d) MONITORING AND TESTING
+d) MONITORING and TESTING

-For a GE-microorganism to be imported into Turkey, approval must be given by MinAF.
-Currently there is no GE-microorganism approved for import purpose.
+For a GE microorganism to be imported into Turkey, approval must be given by MinAF.
+Currently there are no GE microorganisms approved for import purpose.
 For the microorganism itself or products containing the microorganism, the exporter must provide a non-GE microorganism attestation issued by a competent authority of origin or exporting country or analysis report provided by an accredited laboratory which is internationally recognized.
 If this attestation is not provided, the product is not allowed to be imported.
-If a product arrives at Turkish customs without an attestation, the product might be directed to another country or send back to the origin country with the decision of importer and exporter.
+If a product arrives at Turkish customs without an attestation, the product might be directed to another country or sent back to the origin country on the decision of the importer and exporter.

-For products containing GE-microorganism derived ingredients such as enzymes, food additives, food processing aids, etc. there is no testing requirement for the evidence of genetic engineering in imports and exports.
-These products are not monitored in the aspect of being derived from GE-microorganisms.
+For products containing GE microorganism-derived ingredients such as enzymes, food additives, food processing aids, etc. there is no testing requirement for the evidence of genetic engineering in imports and exports.
+These products are not monitored in the aspect of being derived from GE microorganisms.

-e) ADDITIONAL REGULATORY REQUIREMENTS
+e) ADDITIONAL REGULATORY REQUIREMENTS Not applicable.

-Not applicable.